-is used for solving the satisfiability problem, which will search for a solution by letting a variable (or a literal) be 1 or 0.As shown in [9], any algorithm based on branch-and-bound runs in $O^(c^m)$ time with $c \ge 2$.
+problem, which will search for a solution by letting a variable (or a literal) be 1 or 0.
+In terms of [8], any algorithm based on branch-and-bound runs in $O^(c^m)$ time with $c \ge 2$ .

 In this paper, we discuss a polynomial time algorithm to solve the 2-MAXSAT problem.
-Its worst-case time complexity is bounded by $O(n^2m^4)$, where n and m are the numbers of clauses and the number of variables in C, respectively.
+Its worst-case time complexity is bounded by $O(n^2m^4)$ , where n and m are the numbers of clauses and the number of variables in C, respectively.
 Thus, our algorithm is in fact a proof of P = NP.